apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers.md

 # Multifactor Authentication Triggers

 The following triggers can be used to activate and instruct CAS to navigate to a multifactor authentication flow.
-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#multifactor-authentication).

 The execution order of multifactor authentication triggers is outlined below: